 Lug Nuts hold wheel to axle.
 Loose or missing lug nuts could result in the loss of a wheel.
+Check that lug nuts are:

-- ✓ Check that lug nuts are all present - Check that Lug nuts and bolt holes in rims are not damaged, cracked or distorted - Check that lug nuts are tightly fastened, and show no signs of looseness such as rust trails or shiny threads, or black streaks on aluminum wheels.
+- ✓ All present- none missing - ✓ Tightly fastened- no signs of looseness such - as rust trails or shiny threads, or black streaks on aluminum wheels. - ✓ Not damaged, cracked or distorted